 Ultralight means more miles, and we obliged these packs, putting our fleetest feet under them across the country (and world).
 We assemble our standard ultralight kits (which average around 10 pounds) and hit the dirt, most recently completing 100-mile section hikes in the Pacific Northwest and treks across the highlands of Iceland.

 Every gram counts when trying to pare down your base weight.
-So, while testing these packs, we considered factors such as durability, value, useability, and functionality of each accessory and feature to determine the quality of the pack.
+So, while testing these packs, we considered factors such as durability, value, usability, and functionality of each accessory and feature to determine the quality of the pack.
 After weeks of putting each model through the wringer on fast and light backpacking trips, we feel confident recommending each of these backpacks to those wishing to push the limit and lighten their load on long trails.

 And while ultralight weekend backpacking can be a hoot, UL kits really come into their own on thru-hikes.
 Thankfully, our current testing team has more than 15,000 miles of long trails under our belts, with hikes of the Pacific Crest, Appalachian, and Continental Divide Trails being common.
 These treks are the ultimate in stress-testing for ultralight packs, and we regularly re-complete section hikes to rack up some high mileage on these packs.